ArtifexSoftware/ghostpdl/doc/src/Ghostscript-Office.rst

 ..
 Copyright (C) 2001-2023 Artifex Software, Inc.
 ..
 All Rights Reserved.

-.. title:: Ghostscript Enterprise
+.. title:: Ghostscript Office

 .. include:: header.rst

-.. _Ghostscript_Enterprise:
+.. _Ghostscript_Office:

-Ghostscript Enterprise
+Ghostscript Office
 ===================================

-:title:`Ghostscript Enterprise` is a commercial version of :title:`GhostPDL` which can also read and process a range of common office documents, including :title:`Word`, :title:`PowerPoint` and :title:`Excel`.
+:title:`Ghostscript Office` is a commercial version of :title:`GhostPDL` which can also read and process a range of common office documents, including :title:`Word`, :title:`Excel`, :title:`PowerPoint` and :title:`Hangul`.

 File Support